Understanding and Mitigating Hyperbolic Dimensional Collapse in Graph Contrastive Learning: Preliminaries

-Contrastive learning is commonly used to encourage learned feature representations for positive pairs to be similar while pushing away features from randomly sampled negative pairs.
-It is known that representations should capture the information shared between positive pairs while remaining invariant to nuisance/noise factors~\citep{tschannen2019mutual, wu2018unsupervised}.
-When the representation resides on the hypersphere $\mathcal{S}^{m-1}$ ($l_2$ normalized), \citet{wang2020understanding} argue that the above properties can be achieved through optimization of the following objective:
+\textbf{Alignment \& Uniformity on Hypersphere $\mathcal{S}^{d-1}$. } Contrastive learning is commonly used to encourage learned feature representations for positive pairs to be similar while separating features from randomly sampled negative pairs.
+It is known that representations should capture the information shared between positive pairs while remaining invariant to nuisance/noise factors~\cite{tschannen2019mutual, wu2018unsupervised}.
+If the representations reside on the hypersphere $\mathcal{S}^{d-1}$ ($l_2$ ball), Wang \etal \cite{wang2020understanding} argue that the above properties are achieved by optimizing the following objective over positive/negative pairs sampled from the so-called positive and data distributions, $p_{\text{pos}}$ and $p_{\text{data}}$:

 where $f(\cdot)$ denotes the encoder with the $l_2$-normalized output, \ie, $\|f(x)\|_2 = 1$.
-One can observe that (i) \textbf{Alignment} ${\mathcal{L}^{\mathbb{R}^d}_{A}}$ makes two samples of a positive pair to be mapped to nearby feature vectors, and thus be (mostly) invariant to undesired nuisance/noise factors, whereas (ii) \textbf{Uniformity} ${\mathcal{L}^{\mathbb{R}^d}_{U}}$ forces feature vectors be roughly uniformly distributed on the unit ball $\mathcal{S}^{m-1}$, diversifying features.
+One can observe that (i) \textbf{Alignment} ${\mathcal{L}^{\mathbb{R}^d}_{A}}$ makes two samples of a positive pair to be mapped to nearby feature vectors, and thus be (mostly) invariant to undesired nuisance/noise factors, whereas (ii) \textbf{Uniformity} ${\mathcal{L}^{\mathbb{R}^d}_{U}}$ forces feature vectors be roughly uniformly distributed on the unit ball $\mathcal{S}^{d-1}$, diversifying features.

-\textbf{Dimensional Collapse.} Often referred to as spectral collapse~\citep{liu2019spectral}, dimensional collapse is common in representation learning as shown in~\figref{fig:dc}.
+\textbf{Dimensional Collapse (DC).} Often referred to as spectral collapse~\cite{liu2019spectral}, DC is common in representation learning as shown in~\figref{fig:dc}.
 It occurs when the embedding space is dominated by a small number of large singular values, while the remaining singular values decay rapidly as the training progresses.
-This phenomenon limits the representation power of high-dimensional spaces by restricting the diversity of information that can be learned.
-In the framework of optimizing the alignment and uniformity, optimizing the uniformity helps alleviate the dimensional collapse by encouraging features to be uniformly distributed in the entire latent space.
+This phenomenon limits the representational power of high-dimensional spaces by restricting the diversity of information that can be learned.
+In the framework of optimizing the alignment and uniformity, optimizing the uniformity helps alleviate the DC by encouraging features to be uniformly distributed in the entire latent space.